Food Adulteration

 • Long-term effects: Cancer, organ damage, neurological disorders, weakened immune system

-• Toxicity: Accumulation of heavy metals in the body can cause serious health complications
+• Toxicity: The buildup of heavy metals in the body can lead to severe health issues.

 Scientific Methods to Detect Food Adulteration